Joseph François Dupleix

-Joseph Marquis Dupleix (/fr/; Unknown – 10 November 1763) was Governor-General of French India and rival of Robert Clive.
+Joseph François Dupleix (/fr/; Unknown – 10 November 1763) was Governor-General of French India and rival of Robert Clive.

 Biography

 Dupleix was born in Landrecies, on January 23, 1697.
 His father, François Dupleix, a wealthy fermier général, wished to bring him up as a merchant, and, in order to distract him from his taste for science, sent him on a voyage to India in 1715 on one of the French East India Company's vessels.
 He made several voyages to the Americas and India, and in 1720 was named a member of the superior council at Bengal.
 He displayed great business aptitude, and in addition to his official duties made large ventures on his own account, acquiring a fortune.

 In 1730 he was made superintendent of French affairs in Chandernagore.
 In 1741, he married Jeanne Albert, widow of one of the councillors of the company.
 Albert was known to the Hindus as Joanna Begum and proved of great help to her husband in his negotiations with the native princes.

 His reputation procured him in 1742 the appointment of governor general of all French establishments in India.
 Dupleix saw in the constant succession disputes among the Princes of India an opportunity to advance the interests of the French in India, and for this purpose he entered into relations with the native princes, and adopted a style of oriental splendour in his dress and surroundings.
 He built an army of native troops, called sepoys, who were trained as infantry men in his service and also included the famous Hyder Ali of Mysore.

 The British were alarmed by this, but the danger to their settlements and power was partly averted by the bitter mutual jealousy which existed between Dupleix and Bertrand François Mahé de La Bourdonnais, French governor of the Isle of Bourbon (today's La Réunion).